ELM COURT

 LIVE FROM ELM COURT

-Live from Elm Court is the The FRK Foundation's inaugural series, recorded during the COVID pandemic at Mr. Koch's Pennsylvania estate known as Elm Court.
+Live from Elm Court is the The FRK Foundation's inaugural series, recorded during the COVID pandemic at Mr. Koch's Pennsylvania estate.
 Season 1 was curated by Daniel Schlosberg and Louis Lohraseb.
-Season 2 was curated by Lohraseb.
+Season 2 was curated by Mr. Lohraseb.

 The series highlights up-and-coming classical music artists performing at the historic property, itself a work of art.
 Among other sources, the musicians drew upon the vast collection of original musical manuscripts that Frederick Koch acquired during his lifetime, and gifted to the Beinecke Rare Book and Manuscript Library at Yale University, among other institutions.

-WQED PITTSBURG STREAMS DOUBLE FEATURE AT ELM COURT
+WQED PITTSBURGH STREAMS DOUBLE FEATURE AT ELM COURT

-The first program is a collaboration with The Austrian Cultural Forum New York and features Duo Artio: the duo including violinist Judith Fliedl and pianist Johanna Estermann.
+The first program was a collaboration with The Austrian Cultural Forum New York and features Duo Artio: a duo including violinist Judith Fliedl and pianist Johanna Estermann.
 They performed pieces by Clara Schumann, Schubert and Brahms on May 16, 2023.
+The concert may be viewed HERE.

-The second concert is a collaboration with The Lang Lang International Music Foundation’s Young Scholars program, with performances by pianists Peter Parra and Sophia Suwiryo.
-The program includes Bach, Chopin and Beethoven and was recorded June 11, 2023.
+The second concert was a collaboration with The Lang Lang International Music Foundation’s Young Scholars program, with performances by pianists Peter Parra and Sophia Suwiryo.
+The program included Bach, Chopin and Beethoven, and was recorded June 11, 2023.
+The concert may be viewed HERE.